AverageHoarder/castpi2go/README.md

 1. In the castpi2go directory, edit the bootstrap playbook `nano bootstrap.yml`, then look for the `add ssh key` task and fill out `key: ""` with your public ansible key `cat ~/.ssh/ansible.pub`.
 2. If you want to use a different user, search and replace all instances of "nandor" in bootstrap.yml with your chosen user name.
 You'll also have to edit `nano ansible.cfg` and replace nandor for the "remote_user" option.
 3. Ensure that "private_key_file" in `nano ansible.cfg` points to your ansible SSH key and that the "remote_user" matches your chosen ansible user.
-4. Execute the bootstrap playbook `ansible-playbook bootstrap.yml -u user --key-file ~/.ssh/id_ed25519` (replace "user" with the user you set in Raspberry Pi Imager and "--key-file" with your normal SSH key.
+4. Execute the bootstrap playbook `ansible-playbook bootstrap.yml -u user --key-file ~/.ssh/id_ed25519` (replace "user" with the user you set in Raspberry Pi Imager and "--key-file" with your normal SSH key).

 ### Run the main playbook to fully set up your pi(s)
 1. Edit the main playbook `nano castpi2go.yml`, find the "add ssh key for ansible user" task and fill out `key: ""` with your public ansible key `cat ~/.ssh/ansible.pub`.
 This is also performed in the bootstrap playbook and kept as a means to easily revoke or change the ssh key later on by adding "state: absent" for example.
 If you use a different ansible user, change "user: nandor" as well.